OneGameDad/SFML_Experiments/README.md

 #### BoundingBox
 A simple derived class from the Rectangle Class provided by Supercell, it is meant to set limits for objects that check collisions.

+### Slow Motion
+This is a class created to enable better control of time by accessing GameTime and changing the scale used to calculate deltaTime.
+Includes functionality for activating and deactivating Slow Motion.

+### Collectible System
+These are objects that can be spawned and when the Player collides with them increase the energy the player has.

+#### ACollectibles
+This is derived from the AProjectile class, though it is not a child.
+Major difference is it does not move or harm the player.

+#### Collectibles Manager
+This is derived from the Projectile Manager class though is it is not a child.

 ## Roadmap

 - [x] 1) Get to grip with the basics